AnaValeriaGM/smallestInt/README.md

 expected worst-case time complexity is O(N);
 expected worst-case space complexity is O(N) (not counting the storage required for input arguments)

 In this project we can see the result of this example exercise from Codity written in python language.
+The only problem is that its complexity is O(N**2).